JBlitzar/Text2Image/NOTES.md

 Jul 29:

 - Coded up, but didn't run super-resolution.
 Looking back on results and notes, I fear the models are horribly overfit.
 Like how prompts styled like the testset perform better, and how its only really good at airplanes, baseball, and bathrooms.
 Perhaps I will revisit coco and try oxfordflowers or CUB for a bit.
-IDK. chatgpt suggestions (cringe) https://chatgpt.com/share/36a0050f-746b-4a29-bb1b-ee0bd96f4923
+IDK.

+Jul 30:

+- Here we are, and it's time to change it up.
+I think I'm going to go with a vq-vae, which is a diffusion model working in the latent space of a VAE. https://paperswithcode.com/paper/vector-quantized-diffusion-model-for-text-to
+- Here's a paper that you can see actually works, so I have confidence in MSCOCO.